Below we’ve listed our essential tips for beginner runners

 Click on this link to access a set of videos outlining a example of recommended Pre-Run Warm Up https://www.instagram.com/p/B_yolYaD6kX/

-If the body has not been exposed to running for an extended period it is important to ease into a program that allows the joints and muscles to build progressively to preventing stress and strain.
-Interval training is addition for all runners it combines higher speed running with low speed running, walking or jogging to allow the ability to recover and maintain better form and stress the cardiovascular system less.
+If the body has not been exposed to running for an extended period it is important to ease into a program that allows the joints and muscles to build progressively to allow appropriate time to for adaptation.
+Walk-runs can be an excellent tool for returning to running after a prolonged break.

-Example: 20 minute run: 5 x 2 minutes fast jog, 2 minutes slow jog
+Example: 20 minute run: 5 x 2 minutes jog, 2 minutes walking

 Resistance training is essential for running performance and injury risk reduction whether you’re running 5km or a marathon!

 Strength, control, core stability, shock absorption, propulsive ability and tissue capacity are all essential components of running which not only improve running speed but also the body’s ability to tolerate the stresses of running.
-Each of these can be improved by a well-designed specific and functional program delivered by one of our Physiotherapists that ensures your time is spent as effectively as possible training what is relevant to your needs!
+Each of these can be improved by a well-designed specific and functional program delivered by one of our physiotherapists that ensures your time is spent as effectively as possible.